 Public Health Facilities

-Malaysia's public health facilities have not completely developed to meet Western expectations of care.
-As an expatriate relocating or traveling to Malaysia, it is important to have international insurance coverage that will provide security in the case of unfortunate circumstances.
+As an expatriate relocating or traveling to Malaysia, it is essential to have international insurance coverage that will provide security in the case of unfortunate circumstances.
 Care in foreign hospitals can get very expensive, yet is still the safest option compared to the uncertainty of local health care.
 Having the comfort of worldwide medical insurance will make you much more likely to enjoy your time in Malaysia, a nation of beautiful sites and modern excitement.

 Malaysia's Health Reform